polkadot-developers/polkadot-docs/develop/blockchains/maintenance/storage-migrations.md

 Storage migrations ensure data consistency and prevent corruption during runtime upgrades.
 Below are common scenarios categorized by their impact on storage and migration requirements:

-- Migration Required
+- Migration required:
     - Reordering or mutating fields of an existing data type to change the encoded/decoded data representation
     - Removal of a pallet or storage item warrants cleaning up storage via a migration to avoid state bloat

-- Migration Not Required
+- Migration not required:
     - Adding a new storage item would not require any migration since no existing data needs transformation
     - Adding or removing an extrinsic introduces no new interpretation of preexisting data, so no migration is required